-3. Chest radiographs reveal dilation of the main pulmonary artery, lobar pulmonary arteries, right ventricle, and right atrium.
+3. Chest radiography (Figure 17.18-2) reveals dilation of the main pulmonary artery, lobar pulmonary arteries, right ventricle, and right atrium.
 Pulmonary congestion is seen in patients with PH due to left ventricular (LV) failure and in PVOD (without LV dysfunction documented on echocardiography).
 Features of interstitial lung disease or emphysema may also be seen.

 4. Pulmonary function tests:

 1) Spirometry: Results are often normal.
 Features of pulmonary restriction or obstruction are seen in patients with PH caused by interstitial lung disease or airway disease, respectively.
 Mild obstruction of the small airways may also be present.

 2) Plethysmography: In the presence of restriction, interstitial lung disease should be considered and correlated with evidence of pulmonary fibrosis on high-resolution computed tomography (HRCT).

 3) Carbon monoxide diffusing capacity (DLCO): This may be decreased in patients with idiopathic PH and is particularly low in patients with concomitant parenchymal lung disease.